Achievable logoAchievable logo

 For example: the Federal Reserve is the central bank of the United States

-Don’t get confused with the name - even if the US Dollar is held in a foreign country outside of Europe, it’s still considered a Eurodollar deposit.
+Don’t let the name mislead you: even if the US Dollar is held in a foreign country outside of Europe, it’s still considered a Eurodollar deposit.
 For example, US Dollars held in Ecuador, Nigeria, or South Korea are Eurodollar deposits.

 Eurobonds